R3ta update. R3ta update. Click for full update

 Can peptides be frozen?

-Why does the powder look different between batches?
+Why does the powder vary between batches?

 Can I mix peptides together?